Crayola Colored Pencils

 Usability and Durability – 3/5

 Laydown is quite smooth due to the hard wax core and sharpening them to a fine point is a breeze.
 Intense blending and color mixing is going to be very difficult and potentially frustrating with these, however.
 Crayola decided to go with a round shape instead of hexagonal which is definitely more comfortable at the potential cost of pencil control.
-However, again, I think when looking at their target market this was probably a wise choice.
+However, again, we think when looking at their target market this was probably a wise choice.
+They are also plenty tough and can handle being dropped on stepped on which will likely happen in a classroom setting.

 Packaging and Presentation – 1.5/5